The Ascension Project

 Movement Position and Distance

 Few characters in a fight stand around motionless.
-Enemies appear and charge the party.
+Enemies appear and charge the party or maneuver for better position and cover.
 Movement is an important element for gaining the upper hand on the battlefield and very important to help dodge bullets and other attacks.

 Speed is the base amount a creature can move on land (the amount of distance it can cover in one action).
 If the creature wears armor that reduces its speed, the creature’s base land speed is reduced while wearing that armor.